 Step 6.
 If you are selected in the pool, you will receive “Invitation To Apply” (ITA) from IRCC.
 You must either accept or decline the ITA within 90 days.

 Step 7.
-If you accept the ITA, you will need to go for your Medicals at any of the designated medical centres in Nigeria.
+If you accept the ITA, you will need to go for your Medicals at any of the designated medical centres in your home country.
 You then need to be ready to upload all your supporting documents online via MYCIC portal.

 Step 8.
 Expect your Confirmation of Permanent Residence (COPR) within 1-6 months if everything goes well and background, security & criminality checks are satisfactory okay to IRCC.